 Understanding the pains of your audience is crucial to any campaign.
-But to make sure your messaging is well rounded, you need to flush out why anyone in your target audience would choose you.
-What are your company’s claims?
-What does your solution bring to the table that they’re missing in whatever they use (or don’t use) now?
-These can be anything from product specific to service specific.
+But to make sure your messaging is well-rounded, you need to flush out why anyone in your target audience would choose you.
+Do this by asking yourself:

 So you know how to get your audience to change and to choose you.
 That’s great.
 But what if they’re not ready to convert?
 To complete your research, you need to answer the question, “Why now?”
 What does the audience member gain by choosing you?
 What will make their life easier immediately by switching to your solution?

 A helpful tip: once all of the pains, claims and gains are finalized, put them into a comparison table and list out the pains and link them to the complementary gains and claims.
 If you're targeting multiple personas, it also helps attach the pains to each specific persona and match specific gains and/or claims.
 This will help when building out messaging as well as prioritizing what to put on the landing page.

 Once you know all the ins and outs of your ICPs, it’s time to prep for your B2B SaaS marketing campaign.
 Begin by establishing clear goals and marketing KPIs.
 Knowing what your audience wants will help you define your goals and accurate performance indicators to define success.